 Now that we know what Fortuna means, let’s break down the two other words in his tattoo: fortis and adiuvat.

 Instead of audentis, John Wick’s back tattoo says fortis, which means strong, courageous, or brave.
 Some may argue that it’s not that different from audens, as one who is bold must also be strong.
-But in terms of grammar, audentis is the neutral singular form while fortis is a neutral plural noun.
-So, while the former refers to a daring one, John Wick’s tattoo refers to a plural group of brave ones.
+But in terms of grammar, audentis is the neutral singular form whereas fortis is a neutral plural noun.
+Although the former refers to a daring one, John Wick’s tattoo refers to a plural group of brave ones.

 Adiuvat has the same root word as the other phrase, iuvat.
 The ad- is actually a prefix, with means to towards a certain direction.
 Added with the meaning of iuvat, which means save or aid, the word adiuvat does not mean to favor, but rather “to come and aid” or “to come and save.”
 Favor may be a good synonym for iuvat, but not for adiuvat.